giumonros/Measured-vs-simulated-PV/README.md

 To share your PV power data, please follow these steps:

-1- Go in the ``Measured PV data`` folder and download one of the existing excel file (for example the one called "Utrecht"): click on the file > click on the three dots on the top right of your screen > click download
+1- Go in the ``data/measured_PV`` folder and download one of the existing excel file (for example the one called "Utrecht"): click on the file > click on the three dots on the top right of your screen > click download

 2- Rename the excel file to your location and replace the required informations with yours

 3- Fork this repository (Top right of the screen, you need to create a GitHub account)

-4- Go inside the ``Measured PV data`` folder ; Click on "Add files" and "Upload files" ; Upload your new excel file
+4- Go inside the ``data/measured_PV` folder ; Click on "Add files" and "Upload files" ; Upload your new excel file

 5- Commit the changes, create a pull request, we will review it and after a while your data will be shared on the repository!